A Family Dentist Explains Fillings

 Evaluation and planning

 During an annual dental check-up, a family dentist evaluates the patient's teeth for signs of decay.
-If any is present, the provider creates a plan of care to address it.
-This typically includes scheduling a time to remove the decayed part of the tooth using either a drill or laser and then filling the resulting hole with a composite resin, amalgam, gold, ceramic, or glass ionomer material.
+If any is present, the provider creates a plan of care to address it. or glass ionomer material.
+This typically includes scheduling a time to remove the decayed part of the tooth and then filling the resulting hole with a composite resin, amalgam, gold, ceramic, or glass ionomer material.
 The chosen filling material depends on several factors, including the location of the cavity, age of the patient, size of the damage, budget, and preference of the patient.

 Pain prevention